XView

 -targets

 Followed by a one or more strings without spaces that specify the material types to be etched.
-The material types need to have been defined as the -type argument of deposition of coating in previous process steps.
+The material types need to have been defined as the -type argument of deposition or coating in previous process steps.

 strip